bobmeyers5/NativeSqlRegex/README.md

 # NativeSqlRegex
 Basic regular expression support implemented in native T-SQL.
 Useful for environments where CLR integration is not an option.

+**Warning:** While convenient, these functions are not blazing fast.
+Expect a few hundred matches per second for simple patterns.
+Performance tips welcome.

 ### Examples:
 ```
 IF dbo.RegexIsMatch('234-567-8901', '\d+-\d+-d+') = 1 ...